-Keith followed them inside and watched the girl sit, straight and erect, with her chin high, the older couple just behind her FEP.
+Keith followed them inside and watched the girl sit, straight and erect, with her chin high, the older couple just behind her.
 The older woman again dabbed her eyes.
 Into the pulpit strode a short, stout man, obviously, the pastor.
 He wore a tailored suit and had a gold cross hanging from his neck.
 He opened a Bible and read its majestic King James' English.
 The children sang, "I'll take my stand, where I know it's grand, on the B-i-b-l-e."

-The sermon explained plainly to the congregation that they were sinners who needed salvation be their spirits may go to heaven when they die.
+The sermon explained plainly to the congregation that they were sinners who needed salvation see so their spirits may go to heaven when they die.
 Then, just before his benediction, the pastor reminded the people of a business meeting that evening.

 At the close of the service Keith strolled out to the church patio.
-A large coffee urn waited at the end of three long tables piled high with goodies, pranging from healthy snacks to some that might induce a diabetic shock.
-He watched the young lady get coffee and sit alone on a bench under a purple wisteria vine.
+A large coffee urn waited at the end of three long tables $\frac{1}{35FP}$ piled high with goodies, $\frac{1}{35FP}$ ranging from healthy snacks to some that might induce a diabetic shock.
+He watched the young lady get coffee $\frac{1}{35FP}$ and sit alone on a bench under a purple wisteria vine.
 The light green dress she wore complemented her hair and ivory skin tone.